 Entrance through Desert Aire, built and maintained by the Grant County Public Utility District.
 Launch your boat at the marina for watersports or fishing, pitch your tent or trailer in the campground (14 basic sites), or use the 3.1 mile long trail for a walk or bike ride.
 Fire rings, potable water, picnic tables, designated swimming area, day use area with picnic shelters and grills.
 Click Here for information.

 Desert Aire Airport District boundary is Washington SR 243 to the east, Grant County Public Utility District land to the west and south, and State Road 26 to the north as shown on the picture to the left.
 Operated as a corporate municipality, on land leased from the Desert Aire Owners Association.
-Open to the public, the airport welcome both business and personal guests, is used for medical helicopters and regional fire fighting units that dip in the near by Columbia River when needed.
+Open to the public, the airport welcomes both business and personal guests, is used for medical helicopters and regional fire fighting units that dip in the near by Columbia River when needed.

 Mattawa was first platted in 1909 with land owned by Mr. E. Campbell and Eva L. Campbell from Spokane.
 The grid system and streets which were designated have remained unchanged.
 With no substantial development of the town until 1955.the Priest Rapid City Development Company, Inc. purchased the site and adjoining lands, and drilled one well approximately 765 feet deep for a water system to start a water system.
 The name "Mattawa" an Indian word meaning "Where is it?", was chosen as the town was not visible from the highway.
 The Town of Mattawa was incorporated in 1958 and the name was changed in 2009 to the City of Mattawa by ordinance.
 Up to the present, many improvements have been made in the facilities, streets, street lighting system, water system, and fire protection.
 Irrigation projects and the ongoing construction of the regional dams have had a large impact on the area and the development into a farming region.
 Click Here for information